Planar graphs have two-coloring number at most 8

 Hence, we can assume that $v$ is not adjacent to internal $(5,0)$-vertices.
-Let $n_5$ be the number of internal $(5,1)$-vertices incident with $v$; $v$ sends $1$ to each of them by the rule R2.
+Let $n_5$ be the number of internal $(5,1)$-vertices adjacent to $v$; $v$ sends $1$ to each of them by the rule R2.
 Note that $n_5\le 3$, since no two internal $(5,1)$-vertices are adjacent by Lemma~\ref{lemma-redupath}.
 Since $v_2\in C$, neither $v_1$ nor $v_3$ is a $(6,0)$-vertex, and thus the edges $v_1v_7$ and $v_3v_4$ are not heavy for $v$.

 Suppose first that $n_5=0$.
 If no edge of $Q$ is heavy for $v$, then charge departs $v$ through at most $5$ pairs and $c(v)\ge c_0(v)-5=0$.
 Hence, by symmetry we can assume that $v_4v_5$ or $v_5v_6$ is heavy for $v$.
 Lemma~\ref{lemma-depart} implies that no other edge of $Q$ is heavy for $v$.
-Let us distinguish the cases. \begin{itemize} \item If $v_4v_5$ is heavy, then Lemma~\ref{lemma-depart} implies that charge does not depart through the pair $(v_4,v_3)$, and it does not depart through the pair $(v_3,v_4)$ since $v_3$ is not a $(6,0)$-vertex. \item If $v_5v_6$ is heavy, then Lemma~\ref{lemma-depart} implies that the common neighbor $w\neq v$ of $v_5$ and $v_6$ is an internal $(5,\le\!1)$-vertex, and furthermore, that charge may only departs $v$ through pairs $(v_4,v_5)$, $(v_7,v_6)$, $(v_4,v_3)$, and $(v_7,v_1)$ in addition to $(v_5,v_6)$ and $(v_6,v_5)$.
+Let us distinguish the cases. \begin{itemize} \item If $v_4v_5$ is heavy, then Lemma~\ref{lemma-depart} implies that charge does not depart through the pair $(v_4,v_3)$, and it does not depart through the pair $(v_3,v_4)$ since $v_3$ is not a $(6,0)$-vertex. \item If $v_5v_6$ is heavy, then Lemma~\ref{lemma-depart} implies that the common neighbor $w\neq v$ of $v_5$ and $v_6$ is an internal $(5,\le\!1)$-vertex, and furthermore, that charge may only depart $v$ through pairs $(v_4,v_5)$, $(v_7,v_6)$, $(v_4,v_3)$, and $(v_7,v_1)$ in addition to $(v_5,v_6)$ and $(v_6,v_5)$.

 Suppose that the charge departs $v$ through all these pairs.
 By Lemma~\ref{lemma-redupath}, all the charge arrives to $w$.
 However, then $w$ is adjacent to $v_1$, $v_3$, $v_5$, $v_6$, as well as at least two $(6,0)$-vertices of the paths showing that the charge departing through the pairs $(v_4,v_5)$ and $(v_7,v_6)$ arrives to $w$.
 This is a contradiction, since $w$ has at most $5$ neighbors not belonging to $C$. \end{itemize} In both cases, we conclude that charge departs $v$ through at most $5$ pairs, and thus $c(v)\ge c_0(v)-5=0.$